Millions holed up at home as U.S. routines shift profoundly

 The U.S. has recorded about 3,800 infections and at least 65 deaths, two-thirds of them in hard-hit Washington state.

+Across the country, health officials, politicians and business leaders talked about “social distancing” and “flattening the curve,” or encouraging people to avoid others so as to slow the spread of the virus and keep U.S. hospitals from being overwhelmed with a sudden deluge of patients.

-The first participant in a clinical trial for a vaccine to protect against the virus was set to receive an experimental dose at a research institute in Washington state.
-Public officials cautioned, however, that it will still take from a year to 18 months to fully test and approve any potential vaccine
+The first participant in a clinical trial for a vaccine to protect against the virus was set to receive an experimental dose at a research institute in Washington state Monday.
+Public officials cautioned, however, that it will still take a year to 18 months to fully test and approve any vaccine

 “We’re catching up on our reading.
 I just started `Love in the Time of Cholera.’
 It seemed appropriate,” said Beverly Pfeiffer in Silver Spring, Maryland, of the Gabriel Garcia Marquez classic.